About Inquiries Journal

-All submissions to the journal are evaluated by student peer reviewers.
-A major part of our editorial process is based on our evaluation of the following characteristics:
+Our editorial process is based on the careful evaluation of the following characteristics:

 Depending on the volume of submissions under review, the process typically takes between two and four months.
 In March 2014 we introduced the option of receiving an expedited review in which we provide a decision within 10-days, however the vast majority of submissions proceed through the normal track.

 We accept submissions from students at the undergraduate level and above (in addition to works completed while the author was enrolled in a university setting).
 Work in Inquiries Journal comes from a mix of graduate (37%) and undergraduate students (63%).
 Of those published in the journal, approximately 63% have completed or are pursuing a Bachelors degree, 26% hold or are pursuing a Masters degree, and roughly 11% have either completed or are completing a PhD, MD, or JD.

 Inquiries Journal represents the work of students from top universities around the globe, including from Harvard, Cambridge, and MIT.
 However, we have also published work from students at little-known arts institutions and community colleges.
 Any student at the undergraduate level or above is invited to make a submission to the journal.